nestjs/docs.nestjs.com/content/openapi/introduction.md

 #### Setup options

-You can configure Swagger UI by passing the options object which fulfills the `ExpressSwaggerCustomOptions` interface as a fourth argument of the `SwaggerModule#setup` method, if you use express.
+You can configure Swagger UI by passing the options object which fulfills the `ExpressSwaggerCustomOptions` (if you use express) interface as a fourth argument of the `SwaggerModule#setup` method.

 ```TypeScript
 export interface ExpressSwaggerCustomOptions {